Facebook Pixel Code

 How long does debt settlement stay on my credit report?

-Debt settlement can stick around on your credit report for up to seven years.
-During this time, it might affect your credit score, but the impact lessens as time goes on.
-Keep an eye on your credit report to make sure everything's accurate.
+Accounts that are settled can have notations that show they were "settled for less" and can stick around on your credit report for up to seven years.
+During this time, period they could negatively impact your credit score but the impact lessens as time goes on.
+After the account is fully settled most consumers actually tend to see an improvement in their credit worthiness.

 Can I get a mortgage after debt settlement?